univention/univention-corporate-server/doc/manual/ip-config/radius.rst

-The :program:`RADIUS` app increases the security for UCS managed IT infrastructures by controlling the access to the wireless network for users, groups and endpoint devices via `RADIUS protocol
-<https://en.wikipedia.org/wiki/RADIUS>`_.
-The configuration is done via deny
-and allow lists and directly at user, group and endpoint device objects in the UCS management system.
+The :program:`RADIUS` app increases the security for UCS managed IT infrastructures by controlling the access to the wireless network for users, groups and endpoint devices via `RADIUS protocol <w-radius_>`_.
+The configuration is done via deny and allow lists and directly at user, group and endpoint device objects in the UCS management system.
 Registered users are authenticated with their usual domain credentials or, alternatively, with a specifically for RADIUS generated password, which, among others, also allows bring your own device concepts.

 .. _ip-config-radius-installation: